Eastlea, Harare: Cityscape

 Eastlea is one of the city's major mixed use areas, defined in part by major civic institutions, NGO presence and small businesses anchoring its eastern and western ends.
-These include St. Catherine's Children's hospital, the Grain Marketing Board and the National Employment Council.
+These include St. Catherine's Children's Hospital, the Grain Marketing Board and the National Employment Council.
 Schools, most notably Churchill High and Roosevelt Girls High, libraries, churches, and parks are distributed throughout the suburb.
-There a variety of housing styles found in the area, in contrast to most Harare suburbs which favour single family homes.
+There are a variety of housing styles found in the area, in contrast to most Harare suburbs which favour single family homes.
 Adding to its appeal, Eastlea is well known for its tree-lined streets and high level of walkability.

-Today Eastlea is a cosmopolitan mixed-income urban area, highly sought after by young professionals.
-The multitude of services, including parks and other green space, schools, clinics, and major institutions, make it an ideal neighborhood to raise a family close to the Central Business District.
-The diverse housing stock is generally well kept and the aesthetic of the mid- 20th-century first-ring suburb has been preserved.
-Additionally, Eastlea is well-served by public transit, consisting of public buses and commuter taxis (known locally as kombis) and roads that connect the area to most parts of Harare.
+Eastlea is a mixed-income urban area populated by young professionals.
+Its services including parks, schools, clinics, and major institutions provide facilities for families near the Central Business District.
+The area contains varied housing styles that retain mid-20th-century architecture.
+Eastlea is connected to most parts of Harare by roads, public buses, and commuter taxis (known locally as kombis).

-Points of interest
+Notable features

-The most notable institutions in Eastlea include;
+The most notable institutions in Eastlea include: